How to Prevent DDoS Attack against a DNS server?

 Always remember that, if objective No. 1 is not accomplished, then there is no advantage of object No. 2 because both the objectives are equally important.

-In most of the DDoS defense systems, traffic shaping is implemented.
+In most DDoS defense systems, traffic shaping is implemented.
 It includes clamping traffic to defend the service from falling over.

 This type of strategy is filled with collateral damage, as the traffic filters are indiscriminately disposed of traffic.
 It means that the legit users are also thrown out alongside the malicious traffic.